Apple iPhone SE (3rd Gen) vs Google Pixel 8

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you want a budget-friendly entry into the iPhone ecosystem, prefer a lightweight design at 5.09oz, or want a compact size for one-handed use.
+Choose the Apple iPhone SE (3rd Gen) if: you want a lightweight phone at an affordable price, prefer the classic Touch ID design, or need a compact device for one-handed use.
+(4.7" display, 60 Hz refresh)

 Conclusion